godsofliberty/libertas/data/ed_files/README.txt

 The naming convention should be ed_subject.txt

-The quotes.txt file is just an example.
+The ed_quotes.txt file is just an example.

-I hope many of you contribute ed files to this directory , which will periodically distributed with libertas.
+I hope many of you contribute ed files to this directory , which will be periodically distributed with libertas.

 Feel free to edit, delete and add to your heart's content.